haroldcarr/haroldcarrdotcom/content/posts/2014-02-28-using-graphviz-via-haskell.md

 sync between the multiple `*.dot` files.
 I found [Haskell](http://www.haskell.org/)'s [Data.GraphViz](http://hackage.haskell.org/package/graphviz-2999.16.0.0/docs/Data-GraphViz.html) package to be the solution.

-The documentation for that package is good, but it needs a few more examples.
+The documentation for that package is great, but it needs a few more examples.
 The purpose of this post is to add examples to the pool.

 <!-- MORE -->